Britain and France in War & Peace

 Britain & France in World War Two

-This colloquium reflects on experiences and roles played by Britain and France and will assess international approaches to war, Franco-British diplomatic relations during the War, security and intelligence, and military relations.
+Her Majesty's Ambassador to France, Sir Peter Ricketts, hosted this event at the Residence.
+This colloquium reflected on the experiences and the roles played by Britain and France and assessed international approaches to war, Franco-British diplomatic relations, security and intelligence, and military relations.

 - Antony Beevor